Two first-time competitors win champion and reserve champion market lamb in sheep show

 “I thought it looked really cool and I thought it’d be something fun to try,” Burdick said as she explained what made here interested in showing sheep.

-Burdick spent every day preparing for the show at the fair, with walking her lamb being one of the many tasks she practiced.
+Burdick spent every day preparing for the show at the fair, with walking her lamb was one of the many tasks she practiced.

 Alivia Monson, 11, took home the reserve champion ribbon after showing her Hampshire lamb at the show.
 She said it felt good to take home the award.